Podcast: Download

 Why?

-Also, I believe that when we define philosophy to our best abilities, it is something we do.
-In other words, philosophy is not really reading books.
-It is creating concepts with an attuned awareness of how our reading influences us.
+Also, I believe that when we define philosophy to our best abilities, philosophy is something we do.
+In other words, philosophy is not really about reading books or thinking about ourselves psychologically.
+It is about creating concepts with an attuned awareness of how our reading influences the concepts we develop.

 I’ll explain more of what I mean as we go through this list.